weaviate/weaviate-io/developers/weaviate/current/architecture/resources.md

 - **The HNSW index setting `maxConnections`**.
 This setting describes the outgoing edges of an object in the HNSW index, each edge uses 8-10B of memory.
 Each object has at most `maxConnections` edges.
-The base layer allows for `2 * maxConnections` as per the HNSW specification
+The base layer allows for `2 * maxConnections` as per the HNSW specification.

 ## An example calculation